vbbhavya/-Dynamic-electronic-website-host-aws/README.md

 Copy the source code of sql file for creating table

 Now copy public ip address of ec2 and your website is live make sure to check http and https port in security group, thank you.

+//The source file of this electronics website cant be uploaded at it exceeds 25mb but You can get original source code from https://github.com/ShaziaSajid/Electronix-Website.git

+Now copy public ip address of ec2 and your website is live make sure to check http and https port in security group, thank you.